sensu/sensu-docs/content/sensu-core/1.8/migration.md

 This guide provides information for migrating your Sensu instance from Sensu 1.x to Sensu Go.
 Read the [blog post][49] to learn more about end-of-life for Sensu 1.x.
-To migrate from Sensu Enterprise, see [Sensu Enterprise migration guide][30].
+To migrate from Sensu Enterprise, see the [Sensu Enterprise migration guide][30].

 - [Learn about Sensu Go](#learn-about-sensu-go)
 - [Install Sensu Go](#install-sensu-go)